libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game.md

 `Gdx.input.getX()` and `Gdx.input.getY()` return the current touch/mouse position (libGDX also supports multi-touch, but that's a topic for a different article).
 To transform these coordinates to our camera's coordinate system, we need to call the `camera.unproject()` method, which requests a `Vector3`, a three dimensional vector.
 We create such a vector, set the current touch/mouse coordinates and call the method.
 The vector will now contain the touch/mouse coordinates in the coordinate system our bucket lives in.
 Finally we change the position of the bucket to be centered around the touch/mouse coordinates.

 **Note:** it is very, very bad to instantiate a lot of new objects, such as the Vector3 instance.
 The reason for this is the garbage collector has to kick in frequently to collect these short-lived objects.
 While on the desktop this not such a big deal (due to the resources available), on Android the GC can cause pauses of up to a few hundred milliseconds, which results in stuttering.
-To solve this issue in this particular case, we can simply make `touchPos` a field of the `Drop` class instead of instantiating it all the time.
+In this particular case, if you want to solve this issue, simply make `touchPos` a private final field of the `Drop` class instead of instantiating it all the time.
 {: .notice--primary}

 **Note:** `touchPos` is a three dimensional vector.
 You might wonder why that is if we only operate in 2D. `OrthographicCamera` is actually a 3D camera which takes into account z-coordinates as well.
 Think of CAD applications, they use 3D orthographic cameras as well.
 We simply abuse it to draw 2D graphics.